 |QUESTION/ISSUE||BIG BANG – INFLATION||GALAXY-LOCAL RECYCLING|

-Unknown if/how the universe began and where that matter-energy originated.
+Unknown if/how the universe began and where energetic point charges originated.

 |Why does this high energy event occur?||Unknown reason for occurrence when it did.
 The event is driven by negative gravity per Guth, aka negative vacuum pressure.||SMBH dynamics control the process of Planck particle emission.
 New research topic.|